megatron-hu/megatron-hu/README.md

 - 👋 Hi, I’m @Lukesh_Tiwari
 - 👀 I’m interested in AI and ML
 - 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on learning more about AI and ML
+- 💞️ I’m looking to collaborate on learning about Web development
 - 📫 How to reach me insta@lukeshtiwari.music

 <!---